 - Orthopedic impairment

-Like the ADA, the provisions of the Rehabilitation Act of 1973 regarding the definition of disability are broader than those of IDEA.
-For example, a child with Acquired Immune Deficiency Syndrome may not be eligible for special education under IDEA.
-However, the same child may not be discriminated against on the basis if his or her disease, since AIDS and other diseases are considered disabilities under the Rehabilitation Act.
+Like the ADA, the Rehabilitation Act of 1973 provisions regarding the definition of disability are broader than those of IDEA.
+For example, a child with acquired immune deficiency syndrome (AIDS) may not be eligible for education under IDEA.
+However, the same child may not be discriminated against based on their disease.
+AIDS and other diseases are considered disabilities under the Rehabilitation Act.